A loopless and branchless $O(1)$ algorithm to generate the next Dyck word: Introduction

 The apparent contradiction between being two implementations of ``essentially the same'' algorithm but one being loopless, brancheless and $O(1)$ and the other having loops, branches and being $O(n)$ can be explanained as follows.

 To perform bitwise and arithmetic operations the hardware somehow ``runs" loops on its transistors but, as far as I understand, for the sake of software complexity, these operations are considered as being loopless, branchless and $O(1)$.
-In that sense we can categorize the algorithm above as loopless, branchless and $O(1)$.
-The second implementation (through software code) simply makes explicit some loops and branches ``ran" by the hardware when the first implementation is executed.
+In that sense we can categorize the algorithm in Listing \ref{bitwise} as loopless, branchless and $O(1)$.
+The second implementation (through software code) simply explicits the loops and branches ``ran" by the hardware when Listing \ref{bitwise} is executed.

 Both implementations are $O(1)$ in space.